binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 * Microsoft Account
 * Facebook

-There are also many other community provided [OWIN OAuth middleware providers](https://github.com/RockstarLabs/OwinOAuthProviders)
+There are also many other community-provided [OWIN OAuth middleware providers](https://github.com/RockstarLabs/OwinOAuthProviders)

 The OWIN startup or config file could look like the following.
-You can see in the second half of the code file is the configuration of the external identity providers:
+You can see, in the second half of the code file, the configuration of the external identity providers:

 {title="backend\\Auth\\AuthService.WebApi\\Owin\\OwinConfig.cs", linenos=off, lang=C#}
     // Lives in Auth Service of Architecture diagram below.